Analysts cut TD stock targets as bank reviews, rebuts allegations

 “Amidst a very competitive environment in Canada, we believe significant damage to TD’s brand could have a material impact on both earnings and TD’s premium relative valuation to peers.
 Recent allegations, whether true or fales, will likely take time to investigate and we are unlikely to receive full clarity or comfort over the shorter term.”

-TD shares are down 0.7 per cent in premarket action, with a few hours still to go before the New York open.
+TD shares are down 1 per cent in premarket action heading into the New York open.

 “We have a balanced approach in how we evaluate and compensate our people based on a variety of factors, including customer experience, team and individual sales, and how well they demonstrate our company values,” TD said.